testomatio/reporter/README.md

 `TESTOMATIO={API_KEY} npx newman run {collection_name.json} -r testomatio`

-> _`check-test` not supported for newman for now, tests will be created on testomatio by default_
+> _`check-tests` not supported for newman for now, tests will be created on testomatio by default_

 ### Cypress

-Load the test using using `check-test`.
+Load the test using using `check-tests`.

 Register our `cypress-plugin` in `cypress/plugins/index.js`: